chrisbrownell/IDD-Fa18-Lab5/README.md

 ## 3D Printing

 **a.
 Include a photo of your printed part here.**

+We used the 3D printer to create the blue servo mount in the picture below:
 ![servomount](https://github.com/chrisbrownell/IDD-Fa18-Lab5-ckb77/blob/master/IMG_5706.JPG)

 **b.
 Include `.stl` or `.svg` files for your bopper, if 3d-printing.**